Your money-making expert. Financial journalist, TV and radio personality.

 Believe it or not, the ‘misuse’ of joint accounts/credit cards by an opposing, soon to be ex-spouse is rarely taken into account when the court makes a division of assets official.
 It’s wise to mutually agree to close these accounts as soon as possible, this way they don’t become complications.
 This helps both parties when saving money in a divorce.

 After seeking and receiving legal advice, agree a monthly contribution to expenses early on.
-However (depending on whether you are the payer or payee) be careful not to establish a situation that will result in you spending more than you should.
+Depending on whether you are the payer or payee, be careful not to establish a situation that will result in you spending more than you should.
 If you can’t reach an agreement about your finances, you can apply for a Financial Consent Order as part of the divorce process.
 You can do this yourself, but it’s a good idea to ask your solicitor to help you.

 Make sure your divorce settlement makes clear who gets what proportion of the sale of the home.
 This makes it very clear once you do sell up what you can expect from the proceeds of the property, helping you to plan your newly-single future.

 The receipt of child benefit may not make a huge financial difference to some.
-However, if you have a shared care arrangement of one or more children, the recipient of the child benefit will ultimately be the person who the child remains with.
+However, if you have a shared care arrangement for one or more children, the recipient of the child benefit will ultimately be the person who the child remains with.
 That person may also be entitled to financial maintenance from the other parent until the child turns 18.
-Of course, all of this depends on the situation.

 If you are unemployed or on a lower income and have a child in your care, you may be able to claim child tax credits on separation.
 You can read more about tax credits here.